aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/powerpoint-shapes/activex/_index.md

 ## **Modifying ActiveX Control**
 {{% alert color="primary" %}}

-title: Aspose.Slides for Android via Java 7.1.0 and newer versions are equipped with components for managing ActiveX controls.
+Aspose.Slides for Android via Java 7.1.0 and newer versions are equipped with components for managing ActiveX controls.
 You can access the already added ActiveX control in your presentation and modify or delete it through its properties.

 {{% /alert %}}